 Update: Nov.
 2, 7:14 a.m.
 PT: The U.S. Supreme Court seems to be interested in the case.
 According to The Salt Lake Tribune, a spokesman for the attorney general's office, Dan Burton, confirms the court asked the Utah Attorney General's Office to respond to the appeal from the Sister Wives family.

 As you may already know, polygamy is not a method of marriage that is used only in the household of Kody Brown and his wives on TLC's popular reality series Sister Wives.
-In fact, the idea of a man marrying more than one woman at a time is a common practice for a select number of families — oftentimes those who associate themselves with the Mormon religion — and is practiced both within and outside of the United States.
+In fact, the idea of a man marrying more than one woman at a time is a common practice for a select number of families — oftentimes because they practice religions that encourage polygamy — and is practiced both within and outside of the United States.
 And now Kody Brown and his four wives (Christine, Meri, Robyn and Janelle) are taking what originally began as a 2012 lawsuit against the state of Utah to a more national level: Their petition against the criminalization of polygamy is headed to the U.S. Supreme Court.
 Yep, a reality television show could be changing the ways marriage is viewed in the United States as we know it.

 In fact, Brown and his four wives officially filed the request on Monday, Sept.
 12 for the U.S. Supreme Court to hear their case for legalizing polygamy.